rbswain/rbswain/README.md

-- 👋 Hi, I’m @rbswain
+Hi there 👋 ,
+I’m Rangaballava Swain and working as a Lead DevOps Engineer in DXC technology.

-- 👀 I’m interested in ...
+- 👀 I’m interested in AWS solution architect.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on DevOps Project.
-- 📫 How to reach me ...
+- 📫 How to reach me rangaballavaswain@gmail.com

 <!---
 rbswain/rbswain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.